No doubt that knowledge is power.

-You can read the 80 reasons why to hire a breastfeeding consultant
+Further reading: 80 reasons why to hire a breastfeeding consultant

-2-How much breast milk that would be enough to my baby in the first month and after that?
+2-How much breast milk that would be enough to my breastfed baby in the first month and after that?

-or in other words, how much breast milk should I have to satisfy my breastfed baby?
+In other words, how much breast milk should I have to satisfy my breastfed baby?